-Ecological security is the foundation of sustainable and equitable development.
-We are committed to strengthen, revive, and restore the process of ecological succession and the conservation of land, forest, and water resources in the country.
+As 'ecological security' is the foundation of sustainable and equitable development, the Foundation for Ecological Security (FES) is committed to strengthening, reviving, or restoring, where necessary, the process of ecological succession and the conservation of land, forest and water resources in the country.

 To this end, FES: